Telefonica/gymnos/docs/source/installing-gymnos.rst

 .. code-block:: bash

-   docker run -it gymnos-devel bash
+   docker run gymnos-devel -c <training_configuration>

 If you are lucky enough to have a GPU for development, you just need to execute the following command to get your gymnos docker image running on a GPU.